Skip to main content

 Given that a project may create numerous hypercerts over time, consider giving the hypercert a name that represents a discrete phase or output.

-Names are restricted to 100 characters but may include emojis (😄), accents (é), non-Latin scripts (表情), and other Unicode characters.
+The title is restricted to 100 characters but may include emojis (😄), accents (é), non-Latin scripts (表情), and other Unicode characters.
+You'll see on the preview when your title becomes too long for the hypercert card.

 2. Description